This post discusses comprehensive tutorials on Variables in DOS programming.

 Press any key to continue . . .

-/A option in the SET command allows you to treat the variable to store numeric values.
+The /A option in the SET command allows you to treat the variable to store numeric values.

-Here is an example to sum the numbers and print the result to the command line.
+Here is an example to sum the numbers and print the result to the command line:

 @echo off